Food in Turkey: Fall in love with these 8 Best Turkish Foods

 It seems like it won’t be a lot because it is such small portions of everything but there are typically so many choices it’s unreal.

-One of my favorites is the breakfast from the Black Sea Region of Turkey.
+One of my favorites is the breakfast from Türkiye’s Black Sea Region.
 They have some fun flavors that aren’t in other places.

 Beyran Çorbası